-This Authority also uses the creditworthiness service provided by Sector.
+This Authority uses the creditworthiness service provided by Capita Asset Services.
 This service uses a sophisticated modeling approach with credit ratings from all three rating agencies - Fitch, Moody's and Standard and Poors, forming the core element.
 However, it does not rely solely on the current credit ratings of counterparties but also uses the following as overlays: